How to Live a Rich Life (+Rules That Will Help You ACHIEVE It!)

 What it means: The path to a Rich Life isn’t perfect.

-You’ll make money mistakes, relationship mistakes — you may even change what a Rich Life looks like for you.
+You’ll make money mistakes and relationship mistakes.
+You may even change what a Rich Life looks like for you.
 And that’s totally fine.

 What it looks like: I made mistakes by investing in individual stocks early on.
 If you read Chapter 7 of my book, you know why this is a bad idea.